Attraction of the Week: Ohiopyle State Park

 Other park activities

-Biking – A 27 mile portion of the Great Allegeheny Passsage runs through the park.
-At Ohiopyle, this section of the trail called the Yougiogheny River Trail is also used for jogging and cross country skiing in winter.
-Bike rentals available.
+Biking – A 27 mile portion of the Great Allegheny Passage runs through the park.
+At Ohiopyle, this section of the trail called the Youghiogheny River Trail is also used for jogging and cross country skiing in winter.
+Bike rentals are available.

 Hiking – There are 79 miles of trails within the park hiking system.
 Hiking is a wonderful way to get in a workout while enjoying the beauty of the Laurel Highlands.
 Trails range from easy nature walks to all day adventures.
-Taek a look at this trail map to plan your journey.
+Take a look at this trail map to plan your adventure.

 Whitewater rafting – Class III and IV rapids.
 Learn more about guided tours.